-The Better Way to Stretch Your Hamstrings and Avoid Back Problems
+The Better Way to Stretch Your Hamstrings to Avoid Back Problems

-Stretch your hamstrings safely & improve your hip mobility
+Stretch your hamstrings safely to improve your hip mobility

-A better and safer hamstring stretch is available.
-It is rarely taught and much safer on your back.
+A better and safer hamstring stretch is available here on this site.
+It is rarely taught anywhere else and is much safer on your back and your discs.
 Here’s why it matters.

 First impressions can be wrong